 Thank you for reading!

 Jennifer A. Minotti is the Founder & Editor-in-Chief of the Journal of Expressive Writing.
-She is an Artist-in-Residence at the Center for Women's Health and Human Rights at Suffolk University and a Ph.D. student at Lesley University.
+She is a Writer-in-Residence at the Center for Women's Health and Human Rights at Suffolk University and a Ph.D. student at Lesley University.
 Jen is the founder of the Women’s Writing Circle, Co-creator of the World’s Very First Gratitude Parade, and helped establish Gratitude Day in the City of Cambridge, Massachusetts.
 For 17 years, Jen worked at Education Development Center (EDC) on projects that focused on education, health, and human development.
 She is a graduate of Boston University and Columbia University, and is passionate about expressive writing and spreading gratitude through her Gratitude Jar project.